blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Risky_Lives-RiskyMod/README.md

 I highly recommed installing https://thunderstore.io/package/Moffein/EliteReworks/ to go with this.

-Full change list can be found here. https://docs.google.com/document/d/1Igxdur0M33fdkcDLYgDEbLE0M4-89gSTorxgdn-oyKs/
+Full change list can be found at https://docs.google.com/document/d/1Igxdur0M33fdkcDLYgDEbLE0M4-89gSTorxgdn-oyKs/

 This mod merges in fixes and tweaks from a bunch of other mods.
 If you have those mods installed, these fixes/changes will disable and the original mod will take priority (Except for Bandit Grace Period).